EarthScope/rover/docs/compact.md

 ingest no data.
 If the first call fails so that some data are missing then the second call will download and ingest only the missing data.

-## Rover Cannot Guarantee Idempotency
+### But Rover Cannot Guarantee Idempotency

-But life is complicated.
+Life is complicated.
 Although Rover is generally idempotent we can imagine cases where this is not the case:

   * If data are ingested from a local file multiple times then they will appear multiple times in the store.
 This is because `rover